wp-plugins/zotpress/readme.txt

 3. Search for item keys, citation ids and tag names using the convenient "Zotpress Reference" meta box.

 == Changelog ==

+= 4.4 =
+* A number of security measures added.
+* Fixed "Help" page shortcode for in-text citations and private vs. public groups: oops!
+* The Zotpress shortcode now accepts lists for these parameters: collection, item.
+* Notes can now be shown, if made publicly available through Zotero.
+* Zotpress Reference should now show up on custom post type writing/editing pages.
+* Zotpress Reference now working with the latest versions of Chrome and Safari.

 = 4.3 =
 * Introducing "Zotpress InText", a new shortcode that let's you add in-text citations, and then auto-generates a bibliography for you. jQuery must be enabled.
 Only supports APA style; requests can be made in the forums.
 Use information can be found in your Zotpress installation's "Help" page.